ndrean/caching_an_api/README.md

 We cache the responses to HTTP calls with a GenServer, the Ets data store and the Mnesia database in a distributed cluster.

 There is a module Api for performing HTTP requests that calls a Cache module.
 The Cache module is a GenServer.
+For simplicity, it implements state, Mnesia and Ets whilst only one mode runs at a time; the selection of the store is declared `store: type` in the config, with the type of `:mn` or `:ets` or nothing (for state).

 ## Testing Ets vs Mnesia: **test** branch